MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/solution-dot-sln-file.md

 A solution is a structure for organizing projects in Visual Studio.
 The solution maintains the state information for projects in two files:

-- .sln (text-based, shared)
+- .sln file (text-based, shared)

-- .suo (binary, user-specific solution options)
+- .suo file (binary, user-specific solution options)

 For more information about .suo files, see [Solution User Options (.Suo) File](../../extensibility/internals/solution-user-options-dot-suo-file.md).